makersacademy/takeaway-challenge/README.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

 I grouped these user stories into 3 'versions' based on their core functions.
-Each version would advance what the app could do but allowed me to break down creating the app into smaller, easier to build chunks.
-I've laid out the versions below, along with the domain model for each (i.e. the classes alond with their instance variables and methods)
+Each version would advance what the app could do but allowed me to break down the app into smaller, easier to build chunks.
+I've laid out the versions below, along with the domain model for each (i.e. the classes along with their instance variables and methods)

 ### Version 1 - Version 1 - see menu